siakaramalegos/perf_workshop/perf.md

 <small>https://twitter.com/addyosmani/status/743571393174872064?lang=en</small>

-Note: pdf version of this is in the replies to this tweet
+Note: dns-prefetch only does the dns part of the prefetch, but on the plus side, it doesn't expire after a short amount of time.

 -v-